 UPICK: Stewart Farms, Enoree

 Stewart Farms in Enoree is wildly popular with families here in Greenville – as in, get there early when you decide to go.
-They are open for u-pick for 2025 but not every day.
+Their strawberry patch is open for 2026, with flowers and plants available too.
 Follow their Facebook page for day-to-day updates.
 Be sure to check their website, Facebook or give them a call at 864.969.7270 before you go to check for any last-minute changes or hours.
 Gallon buckets are $20.

 UPICK: Honey Branch Farm & Garden, Pendleton

-Honey Branch Farm & Garden has not announced their first u-pick day for 2025 yet.
-The farm has both u-pick and prepicked berries plus flowers, Happy Cow products, and local produce.
+Honey Branch Farm & Garden has not announced its first u-pick day for 2026 yet.
+The farm has both u-pick and pre-picked berries, plus flowers, Happy Cow products, and local produce.
 Follow them on Facebook for updated hours.

 Alexander’s U-Pick has both u-pick and prepicked berries.
-They are open but check their Facebook page before heading out because they don’t have set hours.
+They are not open for picking in 2026.
+Always check their Facebook page before heading out because they don’t have set hours.
 U-pick gallon buckets are $16 and prepicked are $20.
 They are located at 389 Waterfall Drive in Mountville, SC, (look for the big sign) about an hour from Greenville.

 The Nix Pumpkin Patch, Hendersonville